Let's face it: creating the perfect landing page for your services is difficult.

 What we'd suggest to improve:

 - Adding some sort of subtle motion to the hand would be nice.
-Something simple like the dots bubbling up or slight movement on the fingers could bring the graphic over the top.
+Something simple like the dots bubbling up or slight movement on the fingers could bring the web design over the top.

 - The benefits section contents are awesome, but we feel like the presentation could be tightened up.
 Instead of having each user type (businesses, consumers, the planet) in it's own frame, present them together as one in three columns.
 Also, the points made for each would be more easily read as bullet points.

-Interested in what we may have to say about your websites service page?
+Interested in what we may have to say about your website design or service page?
 Leave your example in the comments below and we'll let you know what we think.

 Like almost everything else in life, having a strong foundation (website structure) is going to be key for the success of your services section.
 Getting this right will not only improve user experience, but it will also set you up for improved search engine optimization.